robinrendle/robinrendle.com/_projects/time-tracking.md

   </div>
 </div>

-After we prototyped these designs and let real companies test our work we realized it was a far too cumbersome to navigate somewhere because for employees with time tracking enabled it would be the most important thing for them to see as soon as they login to the app.

-This consequently led to our work redesigning Gusto’s employee dashboard (more on that in a separate posts).
+After we prototyped these designs and let real companies test our work we found that it was a far too cumbersome to navigate to the `Time Tracking` section of the app.
+I shortly realized that for employees with time tracking enabled this feature would be the single most important thing for them to see as soon as they logged into the app.
+This consequently led to our work redesigning Gusto’s employee dashboard.

 ## Working with prototypes

-The clock-in card would be the most important method for employees to track their time, however we also knew there would be a large number of employees that would retroactively add their hours.
-This led to hundreds of iterations of what we called the “time tracking table” — a component that would show all the previous days in a pay period and the hours that had been tracked.
+The clock-in card would allow employees to track their time _today_, however we also knew there would be a large number of employees that would retroactively add their hours.
+This led to hundreds of iterations of what we called the “time tracking table”—a component that would show all the previous days in a pay period and the hours that had been tracked.
 Whole dang essays could be written about this component alone, but here’s one of the prototypes I made in Codepen (you can even click and hover on the demo below):

 <div class="m-wrapper--full">
 <div class="cell-b40">